Why Arizona election results are taking days – KION546

 WHEN DO WE GET NEW NUMBERS?

-Officials estimated Wednesday there were about 400,000 Maricopa County votes left to count, with about 275,000 of those being ballots that came in on Election Day itself — votes known in some places as “late earlies,” the counting of which has been known to hold up tabulation.
+Officials estimated there were about 320,000 Maricopa County votes left to count after a chunk of 80,000 was posted late Thursday.
+Tens of thousands of those were ballots that came in on Election Day itself — votes known in some places as “late earlies,” the counting of which has been known to hold up tabulation.

-In all of Arizona, officials said there are some 600,000 ballots left to count.
+In all of Arizona, officials said there are nearly 500,000 ballots left to count, with the margin in the governor’s race sitting at just under 27,000 votes.

-There are also about 17,000 outstanding ballots — about 7% of those cast in person on Election Day — that were set aside due to a Tuesday printing problem at about a quarter of the county’s vote tabulation centers.
+About 17,000 ballots — or about 7% of those cast in person on Election Day — were set aside due to the problem with printers at about a quarter of the county’s vote tabulation centers.
 A judge denied a request from Republicans to keep the polls open, saying he didn’t see evidence that people were not allowed to vote, and officials said those votes would be tallied throughout the week.

 Meg Kinnard can be reached at http://twitter.com/MegKinnardAP